Exciting mutual inclination in planetary systems with a distant stellar companion: the case of Kepler-108: Introduction

-The large mutual inclination and small eccentricities of Kepler-108 are difficult to explain, if the planets were initially coplanar.
-Exciting the mutual inclination via scattering with another planet is possible, but producing such low eccentricity requires some fine-tuning since planet-planet scattering tends to produce eccentricity that is comparable to or larger than the mutual inclination, i.e. $e\gtrsim\sin I$ \citep{Chatterjee08}.
+The large mutual inclination and small eccentricities of Kepler-108 are difficult to explain, if the planets were formed in a coplanar configuration.
+Exciting the mutual inclination via scattering with another planet is possible, but producing such low eccentricity requires some fine-tuning since planet-planet scattering tends to produce eccentricities that are comparable to or larger than the mutual inclination (in radians) \citep{Chatterjee08}.
 The origin of the mutual inclination may also be due to a binary companion: Kepler-108 has a binary companion with sky-projected separation of 327 AU.
-(The eccentricity and semi-major axis of the binary remain unknown.) {However, given the large separation, the gravitational perturbation of the binary companion would be too weak to affect the evolution of the planets on dynamical timescale.
-In addition, since the system hosts two relatively massive planets, the precession of the planets due to perturbation from each other completely suppress secular inclination excitation via Lidov-Kozai oscillation \citep{MillsFabrycky17}.}
+(The eccentricity and semi-major axis of the binary remain unknown.) {However, given the large separation, the gravitational perturbation of the binary companion would be too weak to affect the evolution of the planets on a dynamical timescale.
+In addition, since the system hosts two relatively massive planets, the precession of the planets due to perturbation from each other completely suppresses secular inclination excitation via Lidov-Kozai oscillation \citep{MillsFabrycky17}.}